squidcloudio/squid-samples/todo-angular/frontend/README.md

 #### Delete Item.

-If user deletes a Todo they automatically delete all items that are related to this todo.
-Also, user can manually delete item by clicking on the delete button on the calendar sidebar:
+If the user deletes a Todo, all items related to that Todo are automatically deleted.
+Additionally, the user can manually delete an item by clicking the delete button on the calendar sidebar:

 ![img_17.png](src/app/screenshots/img_17.png)